prabhakargadupudi/prabharepository/README.md

 prabharepository
 ================

-This is my sample repository
+This is my first sample repository, i created it for evaluating GitHub repository.